Praveen1995-10-14/hello/README.md

 # Getting started section

->The main goals of this project are:
- - How to create branches with different base branches.
- - To deal with version control.
- - Follow GitHub flow.
- - Open pull request.
- - Write descriptive to understand commit messages.
- - Write short, detailed and easy to understand descriptions of pull requests.
- - Demonstrate an ability to submit a project for code review.

   - I used vsCode as my code editor.

   - In my vsCode i made 3 files :